nodesense/cts-data-engineering-feb-2022/notes/025-kafka-mysql-connectors.md

   insert into products (id, name,price) values(2, 'product2', 200);
   insert into products (id, name,price) values(3, 'product3', 300);
   insert into products (id, name,price) values(4, 'product4', 400);

+  select * from products;
+  update products set price = 101 where id = 1;

+  select * from products;

   ```

-  as you insert, you can see the topics db_products with inserted data, this called Event Sourcing..
+  as you insert, you can see the topics db_products with inserted data, this is called Event Sourcing..